Vishwa Thulasi: Reception

 Malini Mannath of Chennai Online wrote that "Though one can appreciate the debutant director's sincerity to give a clean, aesthetic, lyrical film, quite different from the dance-fight-romance routine, one feels 'Vishwa Thulasi' would have made a pleasant video-album.
 Stretching it to two hours, is stretching it a bit too much!"
 Malathi Rangarajan of The Hindu wrote that "In a film scenario where sexy gyrations and obscene overtones are a norm, Sumathy, who is new to cinema, shows real guts in coming out with a clean film that moves quite slowly, of course, with veterans who deliver the goods with ease."
+Sify wrote "Viswa Thulasi is an amateurish attempt at film making.
+Every film has- or should have- a logic, this one defies all logic".

 Awards

 The film has won the following awards since its release: